Explore UCD

 What to expect

 Video can be a really useful tool for explaining policies or forms, showcasing new projects or providing cost-effective training.
 In this very practical session, Paul and Katharine will show you how to produce short videos and animations to help get your message across quickly and effectively.
-No backgroud in video or design required!
+No background in video or design required!

 From high level corporate productions to webinars and in-the-moment reels we will go through the options available and provide you with the practical skills needed to start boosting engagement using video.